 Translation apps are essentially useful especially when you are abroad where the locals don’t speak your language.

-Modern technologies such as smartphones and tablets have made communication between two people much more easy, and if you are one of those that love to travel and experience new and entirely different environment, translation apps will surely come in handy.
+If you are one of those that love to travel and experience a new and entirely different environment, translation apps will surely come in handy.

-Communicating in a foreign language can be a problem at times.
-If you travelled abroad and struggling to ask for directions abroad, translation apps could turn out too be your best ever friend.
+However, if you travelled abroad and struggling to ask for directions abroad, translation apps could turn out to be your best ever friend.

-There are many translation apps out there in app store that you can download but the fact is that not all of them are actually great and easy-to-use.
+There are many translation apps out there in the app store that you can download but the fact is that not all of them are actually great and easy to use.

 For this reason, we have compiled a list of some of the best translation apps you can have on your mobile device whenever you are travelling abroad below:

 When it comes to translation apps, Google Translate is arguably the best especially for dealing with idioms and brand names.
 Google Translate is an all-round super-comprehensive translation app that supported over 80 world languages and it’s available on Android and Apple’s iOS.

 Some of the best features of this translation app is the fact that you can dictate, type and even write your query, whether you want to translate a complex phrase or just get a dictionary definition of a single word.